A newborn wrapped in a blanket rests calmly in a caregiver’s arms, showing healthy skin tone as adults gently observe for signs of jaundice.

 Symptoms of jaundice in your newborn might include:

-• Yellowing of your baby’s skin or the whites of his or her eyes
+• Yellowing of your baby’s skin or the whites of their eyes

-• Yellowing of the soles of your baby’s feet, or the palms of his or her hands
+• Yellowing of the soles of your baby’s feet, or the palms of their hands

-• Dark yellow urine (normal newborn pee is colourless)
+• Darker urine (normal newborn pee is colourless)

 • Pale-coloured poo